-Taking into account the numerous similarities existing between Finnish and Swiss civil society, societies which both enjoy a high standard of life and boast leading-edge technological development, the two countries maintain close relations in several domains.
+In view of the numerous similarities between civil society in Finland and Switzerland – which both enjoy a high standard of living and boast leading-edge technological development – the two countries maintain close relations in several areas.

 Key aspects of diplomatic relations

-Direct diplomacy between the two countries is very intensive and includes regular consultations at ministerial and high government official levels on issues of mutual interest such as trade and investment, energy, defence, disarmament, the environment, and peace policy.
+There is close direct diplomacy between the two countries.
+This includes regular consultations at ministerial and high government official levels on issues of mutual interest such as trade and investment, energy, defence, disarmament, the environment, peace policy and human security.

-Within the frame of the international organizations of which the countries are both members, e.g., the Partnership for Peace, the Organization for Security and Co-operation in Europe (OSCE), and the UN, Finland and Switzerland join forces on a number of subjects about which they share a common experience and are like-minded.
+Within the international organisations of which both countries are members, such as the Partnership for Peace, the Organization for Security and Co-operation in Europe (OSCE), and the UN, Finland and Switzerland join forces on a number of subjects about which they share a common vision and experience.

-By virtue of the bilateral agreements concluded between the European Union and Switzerland, Finland and Switzerland are part of the same interior market.
-Commercial exchange between the two countries reached the sum of approx. CHF 1.56 billion in 2012.
+By virtue of the bilateral agreements between the European Union and Switzerland, Finland and Switzerland are part of the same internal market.
+Trade volumes between the two countries amounted to approx. CHF 1.8 billion in 2014.

 Swiss nationals in Finland

-A close exchange links the Swiss and the Finnish artistic scenes.
-Every year several visual artists from Switzerland travel to work in ateliers in Finland for from three to six months, and vice-versa for Finnish artists coming for a stay in Switzerland.
+There is regular exchange between Swiss and Finnish artists.
+Every year several visual artists from Switzerland travel to Finland to attend workshops lasting between three and six months.
+In exchange, Finnish artists do the same in Switzerland.